vyperlang/vyper/docs/built-in-functions.rst

 Built in Functions
 ******************

-Vyper contains a set amount of built in functions that would be timely and/or unachievable to write in Vyper.
+Vyper provides a collection of built in functions available in the global namespace of all contracts.

 .. _functions: